 One of the most important ways to enrich our relationship with the Lord is through reading and meditating on God’s Word!
 Some call it quiet time, some call it personal time with the Lord, some call it devotion.
 But, no matter what you call it, all that matters is that you are spending time with God and His Word.

-Before You Do Devotion using the SOAP Method
+Before You Do Your SOAP Devotion

 1 – Choose a Bible Reading Plan

 We recommend that you choose a Bible Reading Plan to help you choose what to read in the Bible daily.
+If you don’t know how to do that, check out the link below to have a guide on how to pick what to read from the Bible.
+We’ll also be sharing the Bible Reading plan that we use!

 2 – Pray

 Before you dive into God’s Word – make sure to pray.
-Ask God to open your spiritual understanding, and set your heart and attitude to one of worship and a desire to know God No matter how much you know how to do devotion (paano mag-devotion), it is all pointless if the motive is wrong.
+Ask God to open your spiritual understanding, and set your heart and attitude to one of worship and a desire to know God No matter how much you know how to do devotions (paano mag-devotion), it is all pointless if the motive is wrong.

 3 – Read the Word